rahulsurve000/rahulsurve000/README.md

 - 👋 Hi, I’m @rahulsurve
-- 👀 I’m interested in Data analytics and AI/ML
+- 👀 I’m interested in Machine Learning /Data science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me surve.rahulk@gmail.com

 <!---
 rahulsurve000/rahulsurve000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.